starpkg/sqlite/README.md

 The SQLite module supports registering custom SQL functions written in Starlark that can be called from SQL queries.
 This feature allows you to extend SQLite with domain-specific logic and complex data processing functions.

+**⚠️ Critical Requirements**:
-**⚠️ Critical Requirement**: Custom functions **MUST** be registered **BEFORE** opening any database connections.
+- Custom functions **MUST** be registered **BEFORE** opening any database connections.
 Functions are registered globally with the SQLite driver and affect all connections opened after registration.
+- **Use unique function names** to avoid conflicts when multiple modules or tests register functions.
+Consider using prefixes like `APP_`, `MODULE_`, etc.

 ### Function Registration